How to Start Archiving Your Family Recipes (When Nothing Was Ever Written Down)

 One food memory that feels too important to forget

-Last Thought: This Doesn’t Have to Be Perfect
+Last Thought: It Doesn’t Have to Be Perfect

 Start now.
 Start messy.
 The rest will come.